scality/Zenko/tests/zenko_e2e/backbeat/Using.md

 3. In Orbit, create an AWS location `<source-aws-location-name>`.
 4. Create a container on Azure `<destination-azure-container-name>`.
 5. In Orbit, create an Azure storage location `<destination-azure-location-name>` with an Azure container `<destination-azure-container-name>`.
+6. Create a bucket on GCP `<destination-gcp-bucket-name>`.
+7. In Orbit, create a GCP storage location `<destination-gcp-location-name>` with an GCP bucket `<destination-gcp-bucket-name>`.
-6. Export the keys, bucket name, container name, and storage location names (for example, in `.env` and `.secrets.env`):
+8. Export the keys, bucket name, container name, and storage location names (for example, in `.env` and `.secrets.env`):

 ```